Our top-rated neurosurgeons use advanced techniques to offer comprehensive neurosurgical care.

 The specialists in the UCLA Health Department of Neurosurgery offer comprehensive, specialized care.

 We consistently rank among the best neurosurgery programs in the nation.
-U.S. News & World Report lists our neurosurgery and neurology programs as 8th in the country and the highest-ranked in Los Angeles.
+U.S. News & World Report lists our neurosurgery and neurology programs among the highest-ranked in Los Angeles and the nation.
 Highlights of our neurosurgery offerings include:

 Nationally recognized clinicians: Our neurosurgeons are leaders in their chosen field.
 Several of our program’s clinicians consistently rank among the “Best Doctors in America” by the American Health Council.
 Many of our researchers and scientists are recognized leaders in clinical neuroscience and neurobiology.

 Comprehensive subspecialty care: We collaborate closely with subspecialists in neurology, critical care and other areas.
 This team approach allows us to offer targeted, comprehensive care.